jwdelta/CanSys/README.md

  -Cutoff_CADD <numeric>: (Optional) Cutoff value for CADD scores.
 Default: 0.

- -nPermSimple <numeric>: (Optional) Number of permutations used in the permutation test to estimate P-values.
+ -nPermSimple <numeric>: (Optional) Number of permutations used in the permutation test to estimate *P*-values.
 Default: 1000.

 **Examples**:
 ```shell